Davide-sd/sympy-plot-backends/doc/source/tutorials/tut-5.rst

 Obviously, we should attach ``.param.value_throttled`` to all sliders.
 This is left to the Reader as an exercise.

+Finally, a couple of observations:

+1. If we are building complicated applications with several widgets and plots, we can again capture the output ``panel`` object and launch a server by calling the ``show()`` method.
+For example, ``NCPD().show()`` will open the interactive application on a new browser window.
+In doing so, we can make better use of all the available space.
-Finally, it's worth pointing out that the creation of these interactive widgets is a trial and error procedure.
-We will have to execute the same code blocks over and over again, generating new figures, new widgets, etc.
+2. The creation of these interactive widgets is a trial and error procedure.
-Memory consumption constantly goes up, so it is a good idea to keep an eye on our system resource monitor.
+   We will have to execute the same code blocks over and over again, generating new figures, new widgets, etc. Memory consumption constantly goes up, so it is a good idea to keep an eye on our system resource monitor.
 If the browser starts lagging, or memory consumption is too high, try to close the browser, close Jupyter server and starts over.